SUSE-Enceladus/azure-img-utils/README.md

 This subcommand allows the user to upload a file as a blob to the storage container specified.
 The subcommand is *azure-img-utils blob upload*.

-The *required* parameters for the execution of the command:
+The *required* parameters for the execution of the command (authentication aside):
 - --storage-account
 - --blob-name
 - --container